 It is essential to use language that reflects the principles of the Safe and together model in all Child Safety documentation.
 This ensures behaviour patterns are prominent and visible.
 Accordingly, in domestic and family violence work, our language should focus on perpetrator accountability and a behaviour pattern-based approach.

 Our language should be clear and specific about who is responsible for the behaviour.
 It should also be specific about what the behaviour is and the impact it has on the adult victim and children.

 It is essential that our language and case notes do not shift responsibility to or blame the victim.
 Domestic violence is NOT a relationship issue or a shared responsibility.
 It is a pattern of coercive and violent behaviour that should be named and described.
 As stated earlier, for fathers, it is also a parenting choice.

-The domestic and family violence-Informed Child Protection Practice tip sheet provides a summary of domestic violence-informed practice, it can be used as a practice reminder or checklist, or as a reference in supervision or other settings (like a practice panel).
+The Domestic Violence informed Child Protection Practice handout provides a summary of domestic violence-informed practice.
+It can be used to guide practice or as a reference in supervision or other settings (like a practice panel).

 The domestic violence-informed continuum of practice

-Use the domestic violence-informed continuum of practice in your supervision or in team or group settings.
+Use the Safe and Together Continuum of Domestic Violence Practice in your supervision or in team or group settings.
 It will help you to consider where your own practice sits, where your team approach sits on the continuum, and how to influence change to help practice to become more proficient.

 Related forms, templates and resourcesBack to top